sunilabrahamindia/sunilabraham/amaa/edrl.md

 Scholars and theologians have described *Essays on Dalits, Religion and Liberation* as a landmark in Indian theological thought.
 The collection bridges academic research and lived experience, combining sociological rigour with theological imagination.

 It remains a key reference in courses on Dalit theology, contextual theology, and sociology of religion.
 Its influence extends beyond Christian theology to Dalit cultural studies and postcolonial discourse.
-The foreword by K. C. Abraham notes that Ayrookuzhiel’s insights continue to challenge both the church and academia to ground their faith and research in solidarity with the oppressed.
+The introduction by K. C. Abraham notes that Ayrookuzhiel's insights continue to challenge both the church and academia to ground their faith and research in solidarity with the oppressed.

 {% include back-to-top.html %}

 ## References

-- K. C. Abraham, *Foreword to Essays on Dalits, Religion and Liberation* (Bangalore: CISRS / Asian Trading Corporation, 2006).
+- K. C. Abraham, *Introduction to Essays on Dalits, Religion and Liberation* (Bangalore: CISRS / Asian Trading Corporation, 2006).
 - Rev. A. M. A. Ayrookuzhiel, *Essays on Dalits, Religion and Liberation* (Bangalore: Asian Trading Corporation, 2006).
 - Publications and archival materials of the Christian Institute for the Study of Religion and Society (CISRS).
 - Secondary sources in Dalit Theology and Indian Christian Studies archives.